Blizzard (Marvel Comics): Gregor Shapanka

 Gregor Shapanka is a Hungarian scientist obsessed with immortality, and decides that the study of cryonics is the first step towards his goal.
 Shapanka takes a job at Stark Industries to fund his research and attempts to steal directly from Tony Stark.
 After being caught and fired by Stark for trying to steal from his secret vault, Gregor creates a suit containing cold-generating devices and is dubbed by the newspapers as "Jack Frost."
 He attempts to raid Stark Industries where he captures Pepper Potts and Happy Hogan, but is defeated by Iron Man.

 Several years later, Gregor Shapanka escaped prison and attacked Stark's Long Island industrial complex using a new far more powerful cold-generating battle suit and calling himself Blizzard.
 This time, Blizzard was out to steal Stark's climatron device which could be used to alter weather patterns.
 Blizzard nearly froze Iron Man to death, but Iron Man was rescued by Potts.
 Iron Man caused Blizzard's battle suit to short-circuit and then captured him.

-Gregor Shapanka obtained financing for recreating his cold-generating costume from multimillionaire Justin Hammer.
-Blizzard formed a partnership with two other clients of Hammer known as Blacklash and the Melter.
-Together, the three criminals attacked a hotel casino in Atlantic City, only to be defeated by Iron Man and private bodyguard Bethany Cabe.
+Gregor Shapanka obtains financing for recreating his cold-generating costume from multimillionaire Justin Hammer.
+Blizzard forms a partnership with two other clients of Hammer, Blacklash and Melter.
+The three attack a hotel casino in Atlantic City, only to be defeated by Iron Man and private bodyguard Bethany Cabe.

 Shortly thereafter, Shapanka reconstructs his cold suit in prison.
 When Electro uses his electrical powers to break out of the adjoining cell, Shapanka is caught in the blast and the suit is fused to his body.
 Electro and Blizzard then join forces to take over the Daily Bugle, but are stopped by Spider-Man and Daredevil.